From budgeting your costs to picking the right builder, here’s what to consider before building your home.

 On the other hand, if you’re not planning to live in the home you’re building over the long-term, you might want to save luxury features like that outdoor kitchen, expensive appliance or theatre room for the home you want to live in forever.

 Remember, it’s not just the home itself that you’ll need to factor into your budget.
 You might have demolition and council fees to pay, and rent for somewhere to live while you build.
 Your builder can normally give you an idea of what it will cost to finish your home, and make sure you allow some money in your budget for unexpected costs discovered in the initial site preparation or for issues not covered in your building contract.
+There's also home insurance to consider.
 You should also budget for things like landscaping, appliances, window fittings and furniture.

 To save money, you might like to do some of the work yourself, like painting or putting down floor coverings.

 To help you work out how much you could afford, try our borrowing calculator.
 Having an idea of how much you could borrow and having the loan amount pre-approved can help when putting in offers, saving you time and worry.
-Our Home Finance Managers could help you get pre-approved for your construction loan.
+Our Home Lending Specialists could help you get pre-approved for your construction loan.

 Some local councils and government authorities have certain requirements or regulations that may impact your home design and landscaping choices.
 Being aware of the rules and making sure you abide by council regulations could save you money and hassles later.